Condylomata Acuminata

 Can Condylomata acuminata be cured?

-While treatment can remove visible warts, the virus may remain dormant and cause future outbreaks.
+While treatment can remove the visible warts, the virus may persist in the body, and recurrence is possible.

 If you have any feedback, please get in touch.